pig800509/IOT_Factory/README.md

 # IOT_Factory
-This is front end web page for factory project controlling and monitoring everything.
+This is React frontend web page for factory project controlling and monitoring everything.

+I worked a part of this project. see src/containers

+/CriteriaSetting

+/DeviceModel

+/Log

+/MachineMonitor

+/Setting

+/SystemInfo

+I only program these pages.